Deitsuen/galaxie-bob/README.md

 -----------
 The Galaxie-Bob is a MainLoop python object .

-The MainLoop a Alderson loop , it's something close to a infinity loop but with a MainLoop.run() and MainLoop.quit() method's.
+The MainLoop is a Alderson loop , it's mean not like infinity loop , that loop have MainLoop.run() and MainLoop.quit() method's for can stop or start the loop.

 The MainLoop make it work and take a adaptive sleep time for impose a global Frame Rate.